socallinuxexpo/scale-av-cutter/README.md

 ---

 Run scale-av-cutter somewhere, like Heroku, a cloud VM, or even your local machine.
-Let's say you do the latter.
+Let's say you do the latter (make sure you have all of the required [environment variables](#config) set).

 ```
 gunicorn main:app
 ```

-You should then import all the talks of a year via the `/xml` endpoint, passing it a URL to the year's signxml.
+You can then import all the talks of a year via the `/xml` endpoint, passing it a URL to the year's signxml.

 ```
 curl \